 Management Risk.
-Each Fund is actively managed and may not meet its investment objective based on the Adviser's or Sub-Adviser's or Sub-Adviser's or Sub-Adviser's evaluations and assumptions regarding issuers, securities, and other factors may not successfully achieve a Fund's investment objective given actual market conditions.
+Each Fund is actively managed and may not meet its investment objective based on the Adviser's or Sub-Adviser's success or failure to implement investment strategies for the Fund.
+The Adviser's or Sub-Adviser's evaluations and assumptions regarding issuers, securities, and other factors may not successfully achieve a Fund's investment objective given actual market conditions.